Kelvingrove Art Gallery and Museum: Refurbishment (2003–2006)

 Kelvingrove was reopened by Queen Elizabeth II on 11 July 2006 after a three-year closure for major refurbishment and restoration.
+(In that period the McLellan Galleries in the city-centre were used to display many of its collections.)
 The work, which cost around £35 million, was one-third funded by the Heritage Lottery Fund and one-third by public donations to the appeal and included a new restaurant and a large basement extension to its display space to accommodate the 8,000 exhibits now on display.
 A new layout and wayfinding scheme was introduced to make the building more visitor-friendly, which was designed and executed by London-based museum design company, Event Communications.
 As part of the renovations a Spitfire (serial LA198) that had previously been operated by the No. 602 Squadron RAF (City of Glasgow) was hung from the ceiling above the life gallery.

 Immediately after its 2003–2006 refurbishment, the museum was the most popular free-to-enter visitor attraction in Scotland, recording 2.23 million visitors in 2007.
 These numbers made it the most visited museum in the United Kingdom outside London that year.
 From 2006 to 2009 the museum had 5 million visitors.

 Collections

-The museum's collections came mainly from the original Kelvingrove Museum and the McLellan Galleries.
+The museum's collections came mainly from the original Kelvingrove Museum in the park and the McLellan Galleries in Sauchiehall Street.
 It has one of the finest collections of arms and armour in the world and a vast natural history collection.
 The art collection includes many outstanding European artworks, including works by the Old Masters (Francesco Vecellio's Madonna and Child with Saint Jerome and Saint Dorothy, Rembrandt van Rijn, Gerard de Lairesse, and Jozef Israëls), French Impressionists (such as Claude Monet, Pierre-Auguste Renoir, Camille Pissarro, Vincent van Gogh and Mary Cassatt), Dutch Renaissance, Scottish Colourists and exponents of the Glasgow School.

 The museum houses Christ of Saint John of the Cross by Salvador Dalí.
 The copyright of this painting was bought by the curator at the time after a meeting with Dalí.
 Between 1993 and 2006, the painting was moved to the St Mungo Museum of Religious Life and Art.

 The museum also contains a large gift of the decorative arts from Anne Hull Grundy, an art collector and philanthropist, covering the history of European jewellery in the 18th and 19th centuries.